xrpronin17/xrpl-dev-portal/content/_code-samples/airgapped-wallet/js/README.md

 ## Machine 2 Setup
 This machine will be used to transmit a signed transaction blob from Machine 1, it would require internet access.

-1. Clone all the files under the [`airgapped-wallet`](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/airgapped-wallet/js) directory
+1. Clone all the files under the [<span class="code-snippet">airgapped-wallet</span>](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/airgapped-wallet/js) directory

-2. Import all the modules required by running `npm install`
+2. Import all the modules required by running <span class="code-snippet">npm install</span>

-3. Run `relay-transaction.js` and copy-and-paste the received output of Machine 1 when prompted
+3. Run <span class="code-snippet">relay-transaction.js</span> and copy-and-paste the received output of Machine 1 when prompted